vikumsw/vikumsw.github.io/index.md

 ---

 Hi!
+I am a,
+* Prospective PhD student with 3.99/4.2 GPA (First Class Honours), 4 published research papers and completed research internship at Singapore University of Technology and Design.
+* Programmer with 4 years of programming experience as a C++/python developer in London Stock Exchange Group.
+* Self taught machine learning practitioner; Kaggle Master.
+* VIP(Values in Practice) Award Winner for Excellence and Partnership at London Stock Exchange Group 2020.

+I am a prospective PhD student with 3.99/4.2 GPA (First Class Honours), 4 published research papers and completed research internship at Singapore University of Technology and Design.
+I come with an excellent mathematical and research background with a GPA of 4.14 (out of 4.2) for mathematics and research subjects combined.
+Currently I have 4 years of programming experience as a C++ developer in London Stock Exchange Group.
+Moreover Self taught machine learning practitioner; Kaggle Master.
+Certified scrum master experienced in complete agile software development life cycle.
+Gold medalist (Ranked 2 all island) at Sri Lankan Physics Olympiad Competition
+VIP(Values in Practice) Award Winner for Excellence and Partnership at London Stock Exchange Group 2020.
+At the moment I am seeking an opportunity to push the frontiers of machine learning and artificial intelligence.

 I am a research scientist at [Facebook AI](https://research.fb.com) working in the fields of computer vision, natural language, and machine learning.